csmrkid/Sync/README.md

 The query url is {clientBase}+'/api/geo/geocoding/query/{location}'", where

-1.{location} can be any country,city or specific address, except Mars or Juniper.
+1. {location} can be any country,city or specific address, except Mars or Juniper.
-2.{clientBase} will be read from app.config
+2. {clientBase} will be read from app.config

 ##Example
 To understand how to query timezone API , you might just need to focus on the comment,"HTTP GET"(C#), instead of downloading entire repo.